 So which is the better option?

 Like most things in life, it’s a gradient; there are no hard lines.
 There world is not black and white – more like shades of gray.
 There are many pros and cons to take into account.

 Unfortunately, details are lacking in this binary paradigm, so let’s take these two bits of career advice and put them under a microscope for some much needed scrutiny.

 The 3 P’s

-Career selection (we can also include self-employment and entrepreneurship depending on the context) can be classified into three types – what I call the 3 P’s:
+Career choice can be classified into three types – what I call the 3 P’s:

 Passion – Do what you love

 Proficiency – Do what you’re good at

 Profitability – Do what brings in the money

 The ideal situation is where the three cross over: you love what you do, you’re good at it, and it pays the bills (and then some).
 Unfortunately, this type of setup seldom occurs.